EditMaker/hex-speech/README.md

 ### Section Values as Names
 - In Hex-Speech sections are divided after 4 units unlike English decimal units which are divided after 3.
-- If there is one section you do not state the section. **Example:** `AF24` is "A trihex F duhex 2 hex 4"
+- You do not say the base secion. **Example:** `AF24` is "A trihex F duhex 2 hex 4"
-- When there are two or more sections you state the section name as "sec" then its number before the section with the base section being 0. **Example:** `F,AF24` is "sec 1 F, sec 0 A trihex F duhex 2 hex 4"
+- When there are two or more sections you state the section name as "sec" then its number before the section with the base section being 0. **Example:** `F,AF24` is "F sec 1, A trihex F duhex 2 hex 4"

 ### Hexadecimal points
 - "Hexadecimal points" or "hex points" can also be divided into sections but may also be listed.
-Hex point sections use "minus" before section number `1.1000,01` is "1, sec minus 1 1, sec minus 2 duhex" however listing digits the same as English decimal is acceptable.
+Hex point sections use "minus" before section number `1.1000,01` is "1, 1 sec minus 1, 1 duhex sec minus 2" however listing digits the same as English decimal is acceptable.

 ## Notes Beyond Language
 I think if someone wants to intuitively learn hex they should learn "landmarks" such as 8 being half 4 being a quarter and so on.